Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 TEACHERS

-Hosted by Dr. Farley Grubb, this program examines how the Second Continental Congress financed the American Revolution.
+Hosted by Dr. Farley Grubb, this program examined how the Second Continental Congress financed the American Revolution.
 From mid-1775 to early 1776, Congress debated multiple options before choosing to issue paper Continental dollars structured as zero-coupon bearer bonds.
-Dr. Grubb explains how this system was designed to work, why it was initially a rational solution and how later wartime pressures led to poor financial decisions that ultimately caused the collapse of the Continental dollar.
+Dr. Grubb explained how this system was designed to work, why it was initially a rational solution and how later wartime pressures led to poor financial decisions that ultimately caused the collapse of the Continental dollar.

 America 250 Day Trip - Mount Vernon Immersive Tour

-Students in TFAS Academic Intership Programs in the Spring and Summer will get a front row seat to history through immersive day trips.
+Students in TFAS Academic Internship Programs in the Spring and Summer will get a front row seat to history through immersive day trips.
 Students will experience an interactive visit to George Washington’s Mount Vernon, exploring the estate, museum and grounds that shaped the life and leadership of America’s first president.
 The guided tour brings the founding era to life, connecting Washington’s legacy to enduring questions of character, citizenship and the American experiment.

 TFAS Spring and Summer students in D.C. will get a front row seat to history through interactive, immersive day trips.
 Students will visit Philadelphia to experience the National Constitution Center, Liberty Bell, Independence Hall and the Museum of the American Revolution.
 The deputy director for programs at the National Constitution Center will also give students an exclusive briefing.